-## Tokorozawa, the home of Japanese aviation and My Neighbor Totoro
+Tokorozawa—the home of Japanese aviation

 Tokorozawa is best known as the birthplace of Japanese aviation.
 It is a bustling commuter town close to Tokyo full of shopping, restaurants, and excellent museums and parks.
 The Sayama Hills in Tokorozawa are said to be one of the locations that inspired the scenery in My Neighbor Totoro.

-- Go deep into the history of Japanese aviation
+- Discover the beginnings of Japanese aviation

 - Enjoy the rides at Seibuen Amusement Park